jamesstill/Astronomy/README.md

 ```

 ## Calculators
 Calculators are standalone static classes used to compute an output.
 All calculators have a method `Calculate` that expect one or more arguments and when called return the calculated results.
-Currently, there are four calculators.

 ### Nutation Calculator
 The Nutation Calculator returns the Earth's nutation components for a given `DateTime`.
 The algorithm uses periodic terms taken from the [IAU SOFA](https://iausofa.org) system.